Brooklyn Bedding vs DreamCloud Mattress

 The DreamCloud Feel & Firmness Analysis

-Although DreamCloud often gets categorized as a memory foam mattress, we actually don’t think the bed has a traditional memory foam feel.
-Sure, you can definitely feel the gel memory foam near the surface of the mattress, but the quilted euro top somewhat balances it out.
+Although DreamCloud Premier often gets categorized as a memory foam mattress, we actually don’t think the bed has a traditional memory foam feel.
+Sure, you can definitely feel the gel memory foam near the surface of the mattress, but the quilted Euro-top somewhat balances it out.
+Though, the flagship DreamCloud Mattress does have more of a memory foam feel than DreamCloud Premier.

 The result is a super comfortable bed that we deem as having a mixed memory foam feel.
 The best way we can describe DreamCloud is that the feel of the bed is lands somewhere between TempurPedic and pillow top mattresses.

-As far as firmness, we think DreamCloud rates somewhere between the medium and firm versions of the Brooklyn Signature mattress.
+As far as firmness, we think DreamCloud Premier rates somewhere between the medium medium-firm, while the flagship DreamCloud is around a medium.

-All in all, the bed is supportive thanks to its thick, hybrid design, but the comfort layers also provide a good amount of pressure relief.
+All in all, the DreamCloud beds are supportive thanks to their thick, hybrid designs, but their comfort layers also provide a good amount of pressure relief.

 Ideal Sleeping Positions

-With that said, we also think DreamCloud is a viable option for side sleepers.
-The memory foam and euro pillow top form a forgiving and pressure relieving surface for your hips and shoulders.
-It’s not our favorite side sleeping bed ever, but it’s definitely still accommodating.
+With that said, we also think the flagship DreamCloud is a viable option for side sleepers because its softer profile offers a forgiving and pressure relieving surface for your hips and shoulders.
+DreamCloud Premier not our favorite side sleeping bed ever, but it’s still accommodating for heavier side sleepers over 230 lbs.

 Verdict: Brooklyn Signature vs DreamCloud Review

 Budget – this is a pretty clear cut decision.
 If you’re looking to save money, the Brooklyn Signature mattress is the answer.
-It’s about $300-$400 cheaper than DreamCloud.
+It’s about $300-$400 cheaper than the most affordable DreamCloud.

 Overall Feel – this decision is not as clear cut.
 It really boils down to personal preference.
-If you’re the type of person who likes the feel of memory foam, go with DreamCloud.
+If you’re the type of person who likes the feel of a pillow top or memory foam, go with DreamCloud.
 If you’re someone who’s not a big fan of memory foam, though, then go with one of the Brooklyn beds.

-Primary Sleeping Position – Both mattresses comfortably accommodate sleepers in all positions; however, if you tend to favor your side, we think the soft or medium versions of the Brooklyn Signature are probably your best bet.
+Primary Sleeping Position – DreamCloud and Brooklyn Bedding mattresses comfortably accommodate sleepers in all positions; however, if you tend to favor your side, we think the soft or medium versions of the Brooklyn Signature are probably your best bet.

 Hot Sleepers – If you sleep warm, the Brooklyn Aurora mattress is an excellent choice.
 In our opinion, it’s one of the best cooling beds on the market.